marty90/URL-generator/README.md

 # URL generator

-This piece of code use a Generative Adversarial Network to train two models for (i) generating new URLs, and (ii) distinguishing URLs belonging to the training class.
+This piece of code uses a Generative Adversarial Network to train two models for (i) generating new URLs, and (ii) distinguishing URLs belonging to the training class.
 It uses the Keras library to model neural networks.
 Both generator and discriminator are multilayer perceptrons.

 It needs a (potentially large) set of URLs as input.
-Those URLs must be homogeneous in order to let the models to succesfully catch the distribution of characters within them.
+Those URLs must be homogeneous in order to let the models to succesfully catch the distribution of characters within them - i.e., do not provide random URLs.
 For example, you may provide it a set of URLs for a video streaming service, or an AntiVirus update.

 Running the code allows you to train a generator and a discriminator.
 Those models can be saved to disk in Keras format, and reused in any further piece of code.
 A sample of generated URLs can be saved as well.